Skip to main content

 Student Grades

-Faculty will submit grades quarterly using Instructor Briefcase by the date provided by the Director of Enrollment Services.
+Faculty will submit grades quarterly using ctcLink grade roster by the date provided by the Director of Enrollment Services/Registrar.
 Grades are A, B, C, D, F. Plus or minus may be used except for A+, D-.

-The Registrar or designee will audit grade files for missing grades and contact faculty.
-Department chairpersons or deans will be contacted for missing grades if necessary.
+The Director of Enrollment Services/Registrar or designee will audit grade files for missing grades and contact faculty.
+Instructional Deans will be contacted for missing grades if necessary.

 Grades will be posted to the official student record and available online by the fourth business day after the end of the quarter.
-Students may access grades online using MyCC.
+Students may access grades online by logging into their ctcLink account.
 Grades are no longer mailed.

 Other Grades